ran5omware/Bots/README.md

    - Sneaker shop bot
    - Movie selection bot

+3. **GUI Application**:
+   - Banking application using Tkinter

+4. **Websites**:
+   - News blog about bots
+   - Computer salon website

 ### How to Use

-1. To install and run the bots, you need to clone the repository to your computer.
+1. To install and run the bots or applications, you need to clone the repository to your computer.
 2. Install the dependencies listed in the `requirements.txt` file.
-3. Create and configure a bot in Discord Developer Portal or Telegram BotFather.
+3. For the bots, create and configure a bot in Discord Developer Portal or Telegram BotFather.
 4. Specify your bot's token in the project's code.
-5. Run the bot using the command `python bot_file.py`.
+5. Run the bot or application using the command `python bot_file.py`, site `python app.py` or `python main.py` for the GUI application.

 ### Contribution